EQdkpPlus/eqdkpplus.github.io/index.md

 ## GitHub
 You will find EQdkp Plus core, the extensions and other helpful data in the [GitHub Organisation](https://github.com/EQdkpPlus).

+## Buy us a beer
+If you find EQdkp Plus still useful, you can buy us a beer using (PayPal)[https://www.paypal.com/paypalme/eqdkpplus].

 ## License
 Copyright (C) 2006-2020 EQdkp-Plus Developer Team